GluuFederation/flex/docs/casa/administration/admin-console.md

 ### Configure Casa

-Once the applicable interception scripts are enabled in Gluu, a Casa admin can enable 2FA mechanisms in the `Enable methods` interface.
+Once the applicable interception scripts are enabled in Gluu Flex, a Casa admin can enable 2FA mechanisms in the `Enable methods` interface.
 Check the box for each type of authentication method users should be able to self-service in Casa.
 You can assign the handler [plugin](#plugins) for each method.
 Choose "System" to use the default implementation provided by the application.